Background

 Key drivers of market outcomes

 The volume of water allocated to entitlement holders each year is a key driver of allocation market outcomes (including prices and volumes traded) because it strongly influences the total volume of water available for use or trade.
-When allocations are low, water is scarce and prices are high.
+When allocations are low, water is scarce, and prices are high.
 The opposite is true when allocations are high.
 Allocation levels reflect broader water availability, including rainfall and inflows in relevant catchments, and volumes held in storages.
 Other key drivers in allocation markets include conditions in markets for irrigated agricultural products, and conditions in substitute input markets.

 Notes